dnmfarrell/berrybrew/doc/Berrybrew API.md

                     available Perl as the key, and a StrawberryPerl instance as the value

-        argument:   fulllist
+        argument:   fullList
         value:      bool
         default:    false

 Writes out a JSON file containing information regarding installed Perls.
-If `fulllist` is set to `false` (default), we'll read in the existing list in the file, and append the new objects to it.
-If `fulllist` is set to `true`, we'll assume you've compiled the list yourself, and we overwrite the file with the new `data`.
+If `fullList` is set to `false` (default), we'll read in the existing list in the file, and append the new objects to it.
+If `fullList` is set to `true`, we'll assume you've compiled the list yourself, and we overwrite the file with the new `data`.